elastic/snyk-github-issue-creator/README.md

     project name.
 -   `--batch, --no-batch`: If specified, the selected findings will be combined into a single GitHub issue.
+-   `--minimumSeverity`: If specified, vulnerabilities will only be displayed if they meet the minimum severity level.
+Valid options are 'low', 'medium', or 'high'.
+Default is 'medium' (if using `--auto` and you have not saved this setting previously).
 -   `--autoGenerate, --no-autoGenerate`: If specified, GitHub issues will be automatically generated without a confirmation prompt.
 -   `--stdin`: Read Snyk Organization UUID and Snyk Project UUID from